Makerfabs/Makerfabs_FAQ/Arduino_Maduino/readme.md

 # Install Board

-There are many types of Marduino, all based on the Arduino series.
+There are many types of Maduino , all based on the Arduino series.
 For example, Pro Mini and UNO are the default support for the Arduino IDE.
 But Zero needs to be installed.

 - Open Arduino IDE
 - Select "Tools", select "board", select "Boards Manager".